nginxinc/kubernetes-ingress/docs/installation.md

 ## 2. Configure RBAC

-If RBAC is enabled in your cluster, create a cluster role and bind it to the service account, created in Step 1:
+RBAC is enabled by default since v1.6.
+If it is enabled on your cluster, create a cluster role and bind it to the service account, created in Step 1:
 ```
 $ kubectl apply -f rbac/rbac.yaml
 ```